SketchNI/esp/README.md

 requires too much tinkering for me to be truly happy with it and thus ESP was born.

+# Requirements

+1. Windows 10 or Windows 11.
+2. WSL2 + Ubuntu.
+3. Docker Desktop (for Windows with WSL Integration enabled.)
+4. PHP 8.2 (at least `php8.2-cli`).
+5. A towel.

 # Installation

 todo: composerable installation?